A new perspective of our planet

 "I think if I do a good job composing an image, that will lead someone to ask questions and ask me, 'What is it?' rather than making it obvious or immediately clear what it is," Grant said.
 "That's an important piece of these images.
 It's really tapping into the mystery or to the power of the 'Overview Effect' and what we can get from looking at the world in this way."

 But there's more than meets the eye.
-Grant's book isn't just a collection of pretty pictures, it's an insightful experience into the the state of our planet.
+Grant's book isn't just a collection of pretty pictures, it's an insightful experience into the state of our planet.
 The story precedes the beauty; it's only after Grant researches a question -- such as, "Where are the largest or most well-known solar panel facilities? -- that the process of stitching together an image begins.

 "If you're looking at these places on the ground, you can't understand the full scale of what's going on; you can't necessarily see all of the processes that are in place," Grant said.
 "As we look to the future and look to create a more sustainable planet, that will not just happen spontaneously.
 I think people need the knowledge and the awareness to know what's going on before they start acting in service of the planet."